 "When we create or appreciate art, we set free the spirit trapped within.
 That is why art arouses such joy.
 Art -- whether skillfully executed or not -- is the emotion, the pleasure of expressing life as it is.
-Those who see art are moved by its passion and strength, its intensity and beauty.
+Those who view art are moved by its passion and strength, its intensity and beauty.
 That is why it is impossible to separate life from art.
 Political and economic developments may seem to dominate the news, but culture and education are the forces that actually shape an age since they transform the human heart." - Daisaku Ikeda

 “The best remedy for those who are afraid, lonely, or unhappy is to go outside, somewhere where they can be quite alone with the heavens, nature, and God.
 Because only then does one feel that all is as it should be and that God wishes to see people happy, amidst the simple beauty of nature.
 As longs as this exists, and it certainly always will, I know that then there will always be comfort for every sorrow, whatever the circumstances may be.
 And I firmly believe that nature brings solace in all troubles.”

-— Anne Frank, Diary
+— Anne Frank, Diary of a Young Girl

 The Columbia River once flowed here more than 13,000 years ago.